pinot-contrib/pinot-docs/basics/indexing/inverted-index.md

 When you frequently use a column for filtering operations like EQ (equal), IN (membership check), GT (greater than), etc., incorporating an inverted index can significantly enhance query performance.

-Pinot supports two different inverted indexes: bitmap inverted indexes and sorted inverted indexes.
-Bitmap inverted index are the _actual_ inverted index type, while the sorted type is a free index you get when the column is sorted.
-Both type of indexes require that the [dictionary](dictionary-index.md) is enabled for the column.

 Pinot supports two distinct types of inverted indexes: bitmap inverted indexes and sorted inverted indexes.
 Bitmap inverted indexes represent the _actual_ inverted index type, whereas the sorted type is automatically available when the column is sorted.